 It’s important to know whether you are receiving legitimate financial advice, or if you’ve just had a conversation with somebody about finances because these are two very different things.
-You may have a chat with someone about buying a property, or setting up a self-managed super fund, or making super contributions, or even investing in shares, but are they qualified to give you financial advice?
+You may have a chat with someone about buying a property, setting up a self-managed super fund (SMSF), making super contributions, or even investing in shares, but are they qualified to give you financial advice?
 And are they doing it in a channel that gives you consumer protection?

-Financial Advisers are registered on the Financial Adviser’s Register (FAR) that is open to the public.
-Here you can see if someone is a current Financial Adviser, who they are licenced through and what different areas they can advise you on.
-You can also see their qualifications, which by 2026 all Advisers must have an approved degree equivalent or higher education to be able to provide advice.
+Financial Advisers are registered on the Financial Adviser’s Register (FAR), which is open to the public.
+Here you can see if someone is a current Financial Adviser, who they are licenced through, and what areas they can advise you on.
+You can also see their qualifications, which by 2026, all Advisers must have an approved degree equivalent or higher education to be able to provide financial advice.

 Accountants specialise in different areas of finance and have their own register, however, they may not be ‘Financial Advisers.’
 Some aspects of financial advice and taxation advice do overlap, and it helps to have an Adviser that will liaise with your Accountant and other business professionals to ensure the best possible outcomes for you.

 Steps on Financial Advice Process

 As a retail client, after you have contacted a Financial Adviser, they will step you through a process of gathering everything that they need about your financial situation and needs, and then outline how they would propose to provide you personal financial advice.
 You will then receive a Financial Services Guide (FSG) which is a compliance requirement that will outline who your Adviser is, what areas of advice they can provide, and the costs you would expect to incur.
 This is just a rough guide at that point in time, but it also outlines who you could speak to if you ever had a complaint because there are regulatory bodies that are there for the consumer’s protection so that if you receive what you feel is bad advice you can make a complaint.